jithinanchanattu/jithinanchanattu/README.md

 ### Hi buddy 👋

 - 🔭 I’m currently working on creating a new tool using [puppeteer](https://github.com/puppeteer/puppeteer)
-- 🌱 I’m currently learning Python, Blockchain and Adobe illustrator!
+- 🌱 Currently learning Python, Blockchain and Adobe illustrator!
 - 👯 I’m looking to collaborate on [HTML2PDF](https://github.com/jithinanchanattu/HTML2PDF) 🤝;
 - 💬 Talk to me about Creative Ideas!
 - 📫 How to reach me: [@getjithin](https://medium.com/@getjithin)